timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 }
 ```

 I'll omit code for calculating block's data for brevity, but you can check it out using the repo link at the end of the post.
-Since it's going to be precalculated on the application startup, we don't need to squeeze performance out of it, so the calculations would be fairly simple.
+Since the blocks are going to be precalculated on the application startup, we don't need to squeeze performance out of their calculations, so we'll try to keep them simple as possible.

-Let's just have a look at how a block forms using our example from the **Analysis** section.
+Let's just have a look at how a block is formed by using our example from the **Analysis** section.
 We had the following sequence:

 ```
 1,23,456,7890,12
 ```

-That was converted to the pattern:
+That was converted into the pattern:

 ```
 1011011101111011
 ```

 The pattern has four spans (`1`, `11`, `111`, and `1111`), the number size of 4, and 14 bytes processed.
-Now we need to check if the 16-bit vector fits all the spans: `Amount * NumberSize  <= VectorSize`.
+Now we need to check if the 16-byte vector fits all the spans: `Amount * NumberSize  <= VectorSize`.
 In our example, we are good as `4 * 4 <= 16`, but if we had to deal with a pattern like this:

 ```
 1101110111111101
 ```

 We would have three spans (`11`, `111`, and `1111111`), the number size of 8, and 15 bytes processed.
 Which clearly won't fit the vector: `3 * 8 = 24`.
-Then we would have to remove the last span and do the number size calculation again and adjust the bytes processed.
-In that case, we would get two spans (`11` and `111`), the number size of 4 (as we need to round it to the nearest power of two), and 7 bytes processed.
+Then we would have to remove the last span, do the number size calculation again, and adjust the bytes processed.
+In that case, we would get two spans (`11` and `111`), the number size of 4 (as we need to round it to the next power of two), and 7 bytes processed.
 The spans fit the vector: `2 * 4 = 8`, but the rest of the pattern has to go to the next batch of processing.

 Coming back to our example, we need to pad the spans with zeros: